MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 Microsoft Places offers three key solution pillars to optimize your work environment:

-#### Coordinate your work locations

-Enable your employees to efficiently coordinate their work locations and schedules.
+**Coordinate your work locations** - Enable your employees to efficiently coordinate their work locations and schedules.
 They can book workspaces and meeting rooms, prioritize engagements with collaborators, and foster connections with ease.

-#### Modernize your workplace

-Keep your workforce updated about on-site events, colleague presence, and building activities through real-time location awareness.
+**Modernize your workplace** - Keep your workforce updated about on-site events, colleague presence, and building activities through real-time location awareness.
 Utilize interactive maps to navigate the workplace seamlessly and explore available amenities and services.

-#### Optimize your physical environment

-Use data-driven insights to streamline operations and reduce costs.
+**Optimize your physical environment** - Use data-driven insights to streamline operations and reduce costs.
 Analyze usage trends to maximize space effectiveness and promote sustainability throughout your workplace.

 ### Request for access to opt-in functionality